Home

 These signals were made for stationary TV sets with fixed antennas.
 Yes, they can be "portable" digital TV sets, but they have to be in one place with the antenna carefully positioned to receive a good signal and picture.

-You will lose signal in a car or with very little movement.
+You will lose signal in a car or with very little movement with a regular portable digital TV.

 New Standard: Mobile DTV (MDTV)